About Me

 ADMM SLIM: Sparse Recommendations for Many Users

 The Sparse Linear Method (SLIM) is a well-established approach for top-N recommendations.
 This article proposes several improvements to SLIM that are enabled by the Alternating Directions Method of Multipliers (ADMM).
 We evaluate our approach against the original SLIM and other state-of-the-art approaches on three well-known data-sets.
-In our experiments, we find that not only our approach reduces training time considerably but also achieves an up to 25% improvement in recommendation accuracy due to better optimization.
-Finally, we compare the approaches in experiments that simulate scenarios of cold-starting and large catalog sizes compared to relatively small user base, which often occur in practice.
+We find that not only our approach reduces training time considerably but also achieves an up to 25% improvement in recommendation accuracy due to better optimization.
+We compare the approaches in experiments that simulate scenarios of cold-starting and large catalog sizes compared to a small user base.

 [Paper]